Using Ruby

 - Configure ServBay’s web server (Nginx, Caddy, Apache) as a reverse proxy, forwarding requests from a specific domain to your Ruby app server’s listening port (such as

-or the Unix socket used by Puma/Unicorn).
+http://localhost:3000or the Unix socket used by Puma/Unicorn).
 For details, see the guide on using a reverse proxy for your web apps.

 This setup allows you to take full advantage of ServBay’s domain management, automatic HTTPS (if configured), and provides a unified access point for your Ruby application.